 One of the primary advantages of the open fleet or charter card is the cost factor.
 Compared to fractional jet cards and fractional aircraft ownership, charters are more cost effective, especially for people who require less than 50 hours of flight time per year.
 Other benefits include not having to compete with fractional owners for the use of the fractional fleet.
 As a result, most charter card providers offer 365 day guaranteed availability, typically on 24+ hours notice, although it's longer for peak travel days.
 It's usually very easy to upgrade or downgrade and book different sized aircraft and many charter card providers offer a full service concierge to arrange all your travel needs.
 Charter cards also offer all the standard advantages of flying privately.

-Disadvantages include the average age of charter aircraft, which are usually older than those in fractional fleets.
+Disadvantages include the average age of charter aircraft, which are usually older than those in fractional and closed fleets.
 Another is the variable service standards and security features prevalent in the charter fleet.
-These disadvantages arise from some charter card providers bargaining for low charter rates from charter plane companies.
+These disadvantages arise from some charter card providers bargaining for low charter rates from charter plane operators.

 Security and Safety

 Charter companies and the US charter fleet adhere to Part 135 of FAA regulations.
 Planes are operated under industry specific security and safety standards.
 There is an average of two pilots per plane, and extensive security checks for pilots and ground staff prior to hiring.
 Many of the top charter card companies have additional safety and security standards over and above the FAA's.
 Most large reputable operators are also audited by one of the large standards companies such as Wyvern or ARGUS or ISBAO, and display the fact that they have met these independent third party standards.

 Money that you put down for your card usually goes into an escrow account.
 Be sure to ask about the details on this and how money can be drawn down from this account as you travel.

 Who Should Use One